 Check out our challenges and extra activities to explore at home

 Here you’ll find our challenges for kids to try themselves, and some amazing activities to download and try any time.

-In 2021, we'll be sharing a new challenge for girls to explore however they want every quarter.
+These challenges are for girls to explore however they want.
 You don't have to do them in your unit meetings, but you might want to talk about how you are all getting on.

 These challenges are not part of the Girlguiding programme, but they are inspired by our interest badges and we hope they inspire girls to try new things.